elenosa/DigitalTech-RMIT/README.md

 To run the notebooks in your local machine you need to download a Python Distribution, preferably [Anaconda](https://www.continuum.io/downloads).
 This will include all the packages mentioned above.

+## .md files

+To visualise Markdown (``.md``) files on the Studio Lab you can open the ``.html`` version.
+They were compiled with [``pandoc``](http://pandoc.org/) using

+     pandoc -t slidy --css style.css -s slides.md -o slides.html

+or

+     pandoc -t slidy --css style.css --mathjax -s slides.md -o slides.html

+to use [MathJax](https://www.mathjax.org/) to render the equations.

+## License
+All code is under MIT license and media under Creative Commons Attribute.

+The content of this reposirtory is licensed under the [Creative Commons Attribution 4.0 license](http://choosealicense.com/licenses/cc-by-4.0/), and the source code that accompany the content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).